web333wiki/web3-wiki/cards/Gas price.md

 - **[[Gas]]**: The computational effort required to execute specific operations on the [[Ethereum]] network.
 Every operation, from a simple transfer to a complex smart contract interaction, has a fixed amount of gas associated with it.
 - **Gas Price**: The amount of [[Ethereum]] a user is willing to pay per unit of gas.
 Gas prices are typically denoted in Gwei, which is a smaller denomination of [[Ethereum]] (1 Gwei = 0.000000001 [[Ethereum]]).
 - **Transaction Fee**: The total cost a user pays for a transaction.
 It is calculated as: `Gas Used * Gas Price`.
-- **[[Gas Limit]]**: The maximum amount of gas a user is willing to spend on a transaction.
+- **[[Gas limit]]**: The maximum amount of gas a user is willing to spend on a transaction.
 This prevents situations where a faulty smart contract consumes an excessive amount of gas.
 - **Gwei**: A denomination of Ether, commonly used for specifying gas prices.
 1 Ether = 1,000,000,000 Gwei.

 ## How Gas Prices Work